 Human consciousness is a mystery to us.
 We don’t know how everything works.
-Is all of this real, or everything exists because of Simulation Creationism?
+Is all of this real, or everything exists because of Simulation Creationism or is there any chance we are living in a simulated universe?
 Lots of great scientists have researched consciousness, and yet we know very little about it.
 A dualist scientist tries to answer using electromagnetic waves.
 He says that simple electromagnetic waves and physical matter together form the human mind.
 Human consciousness is a big question mark, and the proposed answer is most likely to give rise to some controversies.

 JohnJoe McFadden from Surrey University describes consciousness as the brain’s energy field, says the university in a statement.
 The institution says this is not like classic dissimilarity between a body and a mind.
 The institution makes the scientist’s concept of dualism a question of energy and matter.
 In the past, philosophers worldwide have tried to give a satisfactory record of extraordinary seeming human beings’ features in this world or the entire universe.